DAlmeida28/My-100-rust-solutions/README.md

+#These are My solutions to these 100 problems to learn rust.

-# Learn Rust, one exercise at a time
+#Learn Rust, one exercise at a time

 You've heard about Rust, but you never had the chance to try it out?\
 This course is for you!